 A deal room, such as DealHub’s DealRoom, is a microsite that includes the information and integrated tools needed to present, negotiate, and close a sale.
 This provides a shareable, yet secure, environment for the negotiation process to take place.

-DealHub’s DealRoom includes the price quote, content, and contract, and an eSignature integration so the deal can be reviewed by all stakeholders and closed in one virtual location.
+DealHub’s DealRoom includes the price quote, content, contract, and an ESignature integration so the deal can be reviewed by all stakeholders and closed in one virtual location.

 How do you set up a deal room?

 Your sales team can set up a deal room to keep all deal stakeholders on track and accelerate the buyer’s journey.